Public Lecture "The Ageless Voice of the Young: Fostering Emerging Liturgical Musicians" by Mr Steven C. Warner.

 Watch the lecture here

-Public Lecture "Does the Catholic Sacrament of Marriage Have a Future?" an online public lecture by Professor Julie Hanlon Rubio
+Public Lecture "Does the Catholic Sacrament of Marriage Have a Future?" by Professor Julie Hanlon Rubio

 On 10 October 2022 10am AEDT the ACU Centre for Liturgy was delighted to host Professor Julie Hanlon Rubio (Jesuit School of Theology, Santa Clara University USA) for a public lecture on this important topic.